Cuenca Ecuador in Photos: A UNESCO Gem

 Cuenca street

 With all of the detailed woodwork on their façades, windows and doors, Cuenca’s buildings are charming.
-No matter where you walk you’ll find graceful ironwork balconies overhead.
+No matter where you walk, you’ll find graceful ironwork balconies overhead.

-El Centro is small enough to explore on foot and still has the cobbled streets from its colonial days.
+El Centro is small enough to explore on foot and still has the ancient, cobbled streets from its colonial days.
 Sunlight manages to reach street level because of the low buildings and wide streets …

 … but El Centro is just as pretty when its cobblestones are wet from rain.